GeekyAnts/laravel-inertia-sharedo/README.md

 You can customise the functionality of Sharedo easily by making changes in the sharedo.php file present in your config folder.

-1. If your model files are present in some folder other than `"App\Models\\"`, you can set the `modelPath` to the path of that folder:
+1. If your model files are not present in `App\Models\\`, you can set the **modelPath** to the path of that folder:

     ```jsx
     "modelPath" => "App\Models\\"
     ```

 2. If you want to add your own custom middleware to the sharedo, append it to the middleware array.
-For example, if you want to add a `"admin"` middleware, your middleware array will look like this:
+For example, if you want to add a `admin` middleware, your middleware array will look like this:

     ```jsx
     "middleware" => ['web', 'auth','admin']
     ```

-3. If you want only certain entities to be shareable, you can add them to the `restrict-entities` array.
-For example, if your want only the `files` entity to be shareable, you can do as follows:
+3. If you want only certain entities to be shareable, you can add them to the **restrict-entities** array.
+For example, if you want only the `files` entity to be shareable, you can do as follows:

     ```jsx
     'restrict-entities' => ['files'],
     ```

-4. You can also send email notifications to users when they are given access to an entity.
-Sharedo fires an `UserAbilityChanged` event when a user's access gets changed and attaches the `SendUserAbilityChangedNotification` listener to it.
-If you want to send an email notification, then add the following in EventServiceProvider:
+4. You can also send email notifications to the users when they are given access to an entity.
+    Sharedo fires an `UserAbilityChanged` event when a user's access is changed and attaches the `SendUserAbilityChangedNotification` listener to it.
+If you want to send an email notification, make the following changes in EventServiceProvider:

             ```jsx
             use Geekyants\Sharedo\Events\UserAbilityChanged;
             use Geekyants\Sharedo\Listeners\SendUserAbilityChangedNotification;
             protected $listen = [
               ...
                    UserAbilityChanged::class => [
                      SendUserAbilityChangedNotification::class,
                  ]

              ];
             ```

-    Additionally, you can modify the email template by publishing the sharedo mail resources.
+           You can also modify the email template by publishing the Sharedo mail resources.
            After running this command, the mail notification template will be located in the

             `resources/vendor/sharedo/mail` directory:

             ```jsx
             :php artisan vendor:publish  --tag="mail"
             ```

             You can attach your own listeners to the event.
 For example, if you want to attach a `SendSlackNotification` listener to the event, you can add the following code:

             ```jsx
             use Geekyants\Sharedo\Events\UserAbilityChanged;

             ...

             protected $listen = [
                     UserAbilityChanged::class => [
                         SendSlackNotification::class,
                     ]
                 ];
             ```

 5. If you want to provide an option to search users in the sharedo then you can create a class that implements **UserContactsInterface.php** from the package and define the **getUserContacts** function.

     The return type of the **getUserContacts** function should be a string containing the JSON representation of an array of objects where each object denoting a user must have an **"email"** attribute.